-Because the system-level APIs would report bogus data if thread contexts where in use, system-level API calls are not allowed at the same time as thread-level API calls.
+Because the system-level APIs would report bogus data if thread contexts where in use, system-level API calls are not enabled at the same time as thread-level API calls.
 The allocation of the first thread context will take the system-level API lock, which will not be released until the last context has been deallocated.

-When using first party calls, a thread is only allowed to modify its own Performance Monitor context.
+When using first party calls, a thread is only permitted to modify its own Performance Monitor context.
 The only exception to this rule is when making group level calls, which obviously affect the group context, but can also affect other threads' context.
 Deleting a group deletes all the contexts associated with the group, that is, the caller context, the group context, and all the contexts belonging to all the threads in the group.

 Access to a Performance Monitor context not belonging to the calling thread or its group is available only from the target process's debugger program.
-The third party API calls only succeed when the target process is being ptraced by the API caller, that is, the caller is already attached to the target process, and the target process is stopped.
+The third party API calls are only permitted when the target process is either being ptraced by the API caller, that is, the caller is already attached to the target process, and the target process is stopped or the target process is stopped on a /proc file system event and the caller has the privilege required to open its control file.